Why Is Fall a Great Time to Install Sod?

 • Post category:Sod

-If you’re determined to equip your yard with the perfect green grass, sod can be your solution.
+If you’re determined to equip your yard with the perfect green grass, sod can be your solution in Winter.
 This is especially true in the south, where lush green grass doesn’t always grow naturally.
 Sod offers a host of benefits over other alternatives, and it can even be installed during the mid Florida winter!
 Many new sod owners become overly concerned when they discover that their freshly installed sod is actually brown, not green.
 Though it can seem counterintuitive to accept brown grass as a good thing, it is true that brown sod shouldn’t be feared.
-A Quick Introduction to Sod
+Don’t Fear Brown Sod in the Winter A Quick Introduction to Sod

 Continue ReadingDon’t Fear Brown Sod in the Winter